Press release by KGK/Torqeedo

-"We think this is a honorable initiative and look upon the project as a win far beyond the fact that we are agents in Sweden for a new type of marine electric engines.
-There is good development both in marine electric engines and traditional compression engines and of course we follow the development very carefully in both the electric and non-fossil fuel sectors.
-Björn is a true sailor and an early electric enthusiast, so we support his ambitions and look forward to that our dealers and curious boat owners along the trip gets a chance to look into a boat that sails completely fossil fuel-free already this summer.”
+"We think this is an honorable initiative and look upon the project as a win far beyond the fact that we are agents in Sweden for a new type of marine electric engine.
+There is good development both in marine electric engines and traditional compression engines and of course, we follow the development very carefully in both the electric and non-fossil fuel sectors.
+Björn is a true sailor and an early electric enthusiast, so we support his ambitions and look forward to our dealers and curious boat owners along the trip getting a chance to look into a boat that sails completely fossil fuel-free already this summer.”

 Caroline Lundgren, Marketing Director

 Caroline.firstname.lastname@example.org | Phone: + 46 8 92 33 42 | Mobile: + 46 70 696 32 42

 Björn Bertoft, skipper